 Wouldn’t it be better to stop for a few months and then restart?
 Wouldn’t it be better to give up to comfort and habits for a short time in order to enjoy them for a long time later on?
-Wouldn’t it be better making each one of us some sacrifice for the good of all of us?
+Wouldn’t it be better if each one of us made some sacrifice for the good of all of us?

 We experienced it on our own skin and we can say it: it’s worth it!

 We are sorry that this post was not useful for you!